 While I have a nursing background, I lean towards trying natural medicine first and elderberry syrup is one of my favorite natural remedies to have in my tool box to combat sickness.

-Elderberries, or sambucus nigra, are small black berries that grow on small trees or shrubs and are native to Europe.
-They are rich in Vitamin C and antioxidants and have anti-inflammatory and anti-viral properties.
 Raw berries contain a toxic substance that can be harmful to humans if ingested and it is necessary to cook them before consuming.
 There are a few things that can be done with the berries, but making an elderberry tea, a delicious syrup or an elderberry tincture are three of the most common ways.
-Due to the high amounts of Vitamin C and antioxidants, regular consumption of elderberry support can provide general immune support and combat flu symptoms.

-Where Can I Find Elderberries?
+Where Can I Find Elderberry Syrup?

-While you can find elderberry products in many grocery stores, it is important to be careful of the source as you want to use a high quality syrup and most commercial products are full of added sugar and other junk.
-If you would like to buy your elderberry syrup, consider checking your local health food store.
-Look for a product with as few ingredients as possible, and look for something sweetened with maple syrup or honey.
 I prefer to make my own elderberry syrup so that I know exactly what is in it.
 It is also a little cheaper to buy the ingredients in bulk and then make syrup as I need it, which is another benefit.
 If you simply don’t have the time to make elderberry syrup yourself, I recommend the Earthly brand Elderberry Elixir or Adaptogenic Immunity Blend.

-How Do I Take Elderberries?
+How Do I Take Elderberry Syrup?

-Only a small amount of syrup is necessary to be beneficial.
-I use about a teaspoon for each dose, but up to a tablespoon of elderberry syrup would be a safe dosage.
-Honestly, one of the things I love about natural medicine is that it is really hard to “overdose”, as long as you are consuming the syrup in reasonable quantities, you will be fine.
 I do recommend some caution though as elderberries consumed in large amounts can cause stomach upset.
 It is generally a good idea to start with small amounts and see how your body tolerates it.
 Some people really do not like the taste of elderberry and if this is you, I suggest two things: either try adding more honey to make it sweeter or use it combined with your favorite maple syrup and drizzle it over pancakes or waffles.

 Do be cautious with small children as babies under one year old should not consume raw honey due to the risk for botulism.
 You could either omit the honey in the syrup for children under one year of age, or if you are breast-feeding, consider increasing your own intake to support your baby.